Concrete is the most commonly used man-made substance on the planet, second only to water as the most utilised resource.

 Mass-produced reinforced concrete in many different guises is a crucial material used in virtually all construction projects across the globe today, from modest houses to the tallest towers.

-In Britain, concrete is being used for the immense tunnels of London’s new sewerage system, still under construction – Thames Tideway, as well as the 118 kilometre mainly underground Elizabeth Line (Crossrail) from Reading, Berkshire to Abbey Wood on the far south-east reaches of Greater London.
-HS2 – the high-speed rail link being built between London and the major cities of the Midlands and the North of England – is pioneering the use of low carbon concrete for its more than 500 bridges and tunnels.
+In Britain, concrete is being used for the immense tunnels of London’s new sewerage system, still under construction: Thames Tideway.
+Likewise, the 118 kilometre mainly underground Elizabeth Line (Crossrail) from Reading, Berkshire to Abbey Wood on the far south-east reaches of Greater London.
+HS2 (the high speed rail link being built between London and the major cities of the Midlands and the North of England) is pioneering the use of low carbon concrete for its more than 500 bridges and tunnels.

 This extraordinary material has produced some of the world’s greatest architecture, including the Sydney Opera House (Jørn Utzon with Ove Arup, 1973) and the Fallingwater house, Pennsylvania, USA (Frank Lloyd Wright, 1935), along with spectacular structures such as the Panama Canal (1914), the colossal Christ the Redeemer statue, Rio de Janeiro (1931), and the controversial Three Gorges Dam, China (completed 2012).

-The downside is that the manufacture of concrete’s key ingredient, cement, creates a massive carbon footprint, the source of around 8% of the world’s carbon dioxide (CO2) emissions.
+The downside is that the manufacture of concrete’s key ingredient, cement, creates a massive carbon footprint, the source of around eight per cent of the world’s carbon dioxide (CO2) emissions.

 With well over 20 billion tons of concrete poured annually and, taking into account the CO2, the miles covered to transport the raw materials and the fact that it uses around 10% of the world’s industrial water supplies, concrete’s environmental impact today is huge.